The Mysterious Saul Alinsky

 This community group was a bit strange, however.
 We were traveling around to targeted communities and squeezing small donations by going door-to-door.
 The main pitch involved lowering the electric bill, something the group had already managed to do in other areas.
 I remember hearing the names “Ralph Nader” and “Mark Green” a lot from our supervisor.
 Mark arrived one day and gave a scheduled pep talk, before retiring to a private corner to have a long, whispered conversation with our supervisor.

 I instantly became the star fundraiser, which meant I was also making the most money since everything was based off commissions.
 The easiest touches were widows who lived alone and who were obviously starved for human companionship.
 For them, an hour of conversation was worth a $20 donation.
-The photo on my smashwords site was taken during this period and shows the outfit I wore, so you can see what I looked like while I was shaking loose change off these ladies.
+The photo on the left was taken during this period and shows the outfit I wore, so you can see what I looked like while I was shaking loose change off these ladies.

 There was a strange, predatory vibe to this operation and I soon began to feel like a Moonie.
 I couldn’t put my finger on it, but I decided to bail after two or three weeks, despite the easy pay, which really upset the supervisor.
 He had some higher-ups to answer to, and without me on board, I guess he didn’t think he was going to make his monthly quota.
 He even tracked me down at my parent’s house and begged me to come back, which made his operation seem all that more creepy to me.
 I had a strong feeling the “green” movement was being hijacked by the FBI or CIA.